Barissa-Imran/Barissa-Imran/README.md

 <p align="center">

-I Code stuff.
+I'm a developer from Kenya leveraging python for backend and Javascript for frontend.
 I love to network, join new communities and add value ✨
 </p>

 <details>